Sublimation Temperature Chart: Settings for Every Substrate (2026)

 Hard substrates like acrylic, glass, metal, and ceramic share one important rule: the coating is everything.
 The same substrate from two different suppliers can need different settings because the coatings vary.
 Always check the supplier’s recommended settings if available.

 Acrylic is the most temperature-sensitive hard substrate.
 Go too hot or too long and the acrylic warps, sometimes beyond saving.
-Start around 375F for coated acrylic blanks unless your supplier recommends otherwise, then increase cautiously only if the transfer looks underdone.
+Start around 375°F (191°C) for coated acrylic blanks unless your supplier recommends otherwise, then increase cautiously only if the transfer looks underdone.
 Light pressure is important here because heavy pressure on hot acrylic causes deformation.

 Glass and ceramic tile blanks often need much longer press times than fabric, but exact settings vary widely by coating, thickness, and blank style.
 Rushing the cool-down after pressing can cause the print to look hazy.